pryv/poc-integration-tableau/README.md

 ##### Get Location Events

-The `getLocationEvents` function relies on the `getEvents` function, which works similarly to `getStreams`, but targets the Events route and provides an additional Pryv.IO filter to limit the results to the last 10'000 Events of type location (_'position/wgs84'_).
+The `getLocationEvents` function relies on the `getEvents` function, which works similarly to `getStreams`, but targets the Events route and provides an additional Pryv.IO filter in order to only retrieve Events of type location (_'position/wgs84'_).
+This filter can be further configured by the user, as explained in [Usage](#usage) step 5.

 Then, as for Streams, we parse the resulting Events and append them as rows of the corresponding table (`appendEvents` => `table.appendRows`).